nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Demo in Bijli.md

 tags:
 cssclass:
 ---

+Hello All!
+My name is Nihit & this is going to be a introductory demo to Figma

+---

 - Figma is a UI Design software
 - Cloud Based i.e. Cross Platform
 - We will build a mood tracking app